Mosley Common: Governance

-Following a review of parliamentary representation in Greater Manchester, the Boundary Commission recommended that Mosley Common should be part of the Leigh constituency at the next general election.
+Following a review of parliamentary representation in Greater Manchester, the Boundary Commission recommended that Mosley Common should be part of the Worsley and Eccles constituency at the next general election.

 Geography

 Education

 In 1822 a Sunday school was built at Mosley Common.
 It was enlarged in 1881 and was used for religious services before the church was built.

 Religion

 In 1838 the Primitive Methodists rented a cottage to use for worship, it was referred to as the "Ranter's Chapel".
 It was replaced by a chapel in 1868.

 In 1885 the Countess of Ellesmere laid the foundation stone for St John the Evangelist Church, it cost £4,250.
 It was a daughter church of St George's Church, Tyldesley.
 Church services were previously held in the school.